 Amounts received in connection with the Transition Services Agreement are recorded as other income on the consolidated statement of operations, as they are outside of the normal operating business of the Company.
-For the year ended December 31, 2022, the Company recorded \$4,024 in other income reflecting transition services provided to the Former Parent, of which \$2,748 was included as a receivable in other current assets on the consolidated balance sheet as of December 31, 2022.
+For the year ended December 31, 2023, the Company recorded \$9,250 in other income (expense), net on the consolidated statements of operations reflecting transition services provided to the Former Parent, of which \$396 was included as a receivable in other current assets on the consolidated balance sheet as of December 31, 2023.
+For the year ended December 31, 2022, the Company recorded \$4,024 in other income (expense), net on the consolidated statements of operations reflecting transition services provided to the Former Parent, of which \$2,748 was included as a receivable in other current assets on the consolidated balance sheet as of December 31, 2022.

 United States Distribution Services Agreement.
 The Company entered into a United States Distribution Services Agreement with the Former Parent, pursuant to which the Company shall continue to serve as the Former Parent's distributor and agent for the distribution of the pharmaceutical product Nurtec ODT in the United States for a limited period of time following the Spin-Off.
-Under the Distribution Services
+Under the Distribution Services Agreement, the Former Parent and Pfizer Inc. have agreed to indemnify the Company for, among other things, losses resulting from the conduct of the distribution business or actions taken at the direction of the Former Parent